joselopezrosario/joselopezrosario.github.io/_posts/2021-01-09-free-to-play.markdown

 #### REST API Client (Optional)

 You should also install a REST API client to help you explore the web API before coding.
-In this lesson, I use <a href="https://insomnia.rest/download/core" target="_blank">Insomia Core</a>.
+In this lesson, I use <a href="https://insomnia.rest/download/core" target="_blank">Insomnia Core</a>.
 You can also use <a href="https://www.postman.com" target="_blank">Postman</a>.

 ## Exploring the API